NeuroWinter/aws_training/aws/whitepapers/security_best_prac.md

 # Shared Responsibility model
 - AWS customers are responsible for their own security.
-- AWS provides a secure infrustructure but you need to secure the data, Systems and platforms
+- AWS provides a secure infrastructure but you need to secure the data, Systems and platforms
 - IAM lets you manage users and user permissions.
 - For EC2 as an example you need to look after the following:
     - AMIs